Skip to contents

 Situation 5 - partial age maturity, with immature exploitation

-Reference points can also be calculated by considering preterminal exploitation, e.g., Hankin and Healey 1986, although this is not common practice.
+Reference points can also be calculated by considering preterminal exploitation and converting juvenile catch to their adult equivalents.

-Thus, salmonMSE and Ricker-only reference points are not identical.
+Nonetheless, salmonMSE and Ricker reference points are not identical.

 compare_ref(